-- All Bachelor's degree programmes at the Faculty of Arts have one starting date each year: 1 September. - 2.
-After 1 September, it is no longer possible to enrol in the propaedeutic phase of the Bachelor's degree programme. - 3.
+- 1. All Bachelor's degree programmes at the Faculty of Arts have one starting date each year: 1 September. - 2.
+It is not possible to start the propaedeutic phase of the degree programme after 1 September. - 3.
 The provisions of this Article also apply to students who reregister for the same degree programme. - 4.
 Notwithstanding what is set out in Article 2.8.1 and 2.8.2, the following applies: students who have previously been enrolled in the degree programme or who wish to start in a higher year may apply to the Admissions Board for permission to start on a different date.
 The Admissions Board will grant permission for an alternative starting date if the specific course units that the student in question wishes to follow start on this date and if the student has satisfied the entry requirements for these course units. - 5.
 A request for admission after 1 September may be submitted to the Admissions Board by email: bsz.let@rug.nl.
-A decision regarding this request will be taken within 4 weeks.
+A decision regarding this application will be taken within four weeks.